Smart (marque): United States

 The Fortwo has received much attention in the U.S. In its April 2008 issue, Men's Vogue raised the question, "in a nation where your supersized car is your castle, is the Smart too mini for a man?".

 To obtain a Smart Fortwo originally required obtaining a "reservation" costing $99 through a dealer or over the internet.
 The waiting time in January 2009 was approximately 12 months; by July 2009, there was no wait to obtain a vehicle and dealers had them in stock for immediate delivery.

-On 25 January 2010 Smart USA began its first lease program in the US market for Smart Fortwo models.
+On 25 January 2010 Smart USA began its first lease program in the U.S. market for Smart Fortwo models.
 The program was scheduled to last until 28 February 2010 but has been extended indefinitely despite lack of leasing sales.

 Penske Automotive Group announced plans on 14 February 2011 to relinquish distribution of the Smart Fortwo under Smart USA, to Mercedes-Benz USA.
 In 2011, Smart USA offered four versions of their Fortwo model.
 These models include the following: cabriolet, the high-cost convertible version; passion, the mid-cost moonroof version; pure, the low-cost basic version; and electric drive, the electric version.

 On 1 July 2011 Mercedes-Benz USA took over the distribution, sales and marketing of the Smart brand from Penske Automotive Group.
 Smart is owned and produced by Mercedes' parent, Daimler AG.

 The third generation Smart Fortwo coupe (C453) was introduced in the United States as a 2016 model in September 2015.
 The fortwo cabrio (A453) model arrived at American dealerships in 2016 as a 2017 model, and was sold alongside the fortwo coupe.
 In February 2017, smart USA announced that gasoline models would be discontinued after the 2017 model year, and the brand would focus on an all-electric strategy beginning for the 2018 model year.
 Both coupe and cabrio models will remain on sale as battery-electric vehicles, with the fortwo cabrio electric drive being offered as the only electric convertible for sale in the United States.

-The year 2018 marked 10 years of Smart sales in the US, and the brand offered a limited-edition 10th anniversary edition fortwo coupe electric drive to celebrate.
+The year 2018 marked 10 years of Smart sales in the U.S., and the brand offered a limited-edition 10th anniversary edition fortwo coupe electric drive to celebrate.
 The edition was announced in January 2018, and shown at the 2018 North American International Auto Show.

-Smart exited the US market after the 2019 model year due to slow sales and the high cost of homologating the Fortwo for the US.
+Smart exited the U.S. market after the 2019 model year due to slow sales and the high cost of homologating the Fortwo for the U.S.